SatinWukerORIG/Web-Iota/README.md

 Iota is a web scraper which can find all of the images and links/suburls on a webpage.
 To reach this goal, I used some python libraries such as [Selenium](https://github.com/SeleniumHQ/selenium), [Request](https://github.com/request/request), and [Beautifulsoup](https://pypi.org/project/bs4/)

 # Iota 1
-- Support scraping images and links
+- Supports scraping images and links
 - Using request lib and Beautifulsoup
 - Unable to parse Javascript

 # Iota 2
+- Requires Selenium PhantomJS Driver
+- Using request lib, selenium, and Beautifulsoup
+- Able to parse JavaScript
+- Able to scrape most of the anti-scraping websites

 # Usage
 Try to type `python iota1.py -h`